 Problem-solving is an essential skill and we encourage pupils to participate in the British Physics Olympiad and similar national competitions, regularly achieving gold medals.

-Every pupil studies Physics in the first year and the vast majority continue to take IGCSE.
+Every pupil studies Physics in the first year and the vast majority continue to take GCSE.
 Approximately 50 pupils choose to continue studying Physics in the Sixth Form; we follow the OCR A A-level course, although learning goes well beyond the specification, often lead by the specialities of the teachers.
 A number of pupils go on to read Physics, Natural Sciences and Engineering at a range of universities.
 Many students develop a lifelong fascination with astronomy, nurtured in the school’s own observatory.

 Pupils want to express themselves in the language so we give them a thorough foundation on which they can build.
 Many choose to study Russian because they enjoy the intellectual challenge and want to learn more about the history, society and culture of this fascinating country.
 They relish the opportunity to speak and write elegantly and accurately in Russian, and develop the ability to discuss a wide range of topics, rather than simply parroting phrases.